arshdippamma/Three.js/README.md

 Inside each `Exercise/` folder:

-- `src` - The files containing the majority of the code for this program.
+- `src` — The files containing the majority of the code for this program.
 Within this folder there is an `index.html` file as the entry point for the example and a `script.js` file, which is the main JavaScript file implementing the concept.
 - `package.json` — Lists project dependencies and scripts
 - `package-lock.json` — Ensures consistent dependency versions across installs
 - `node_modules/` — All installed packages for that exercise
+- `vite.config.js` — Any configuration changes to Vite (e.g. changing the root to the src folder)

 > 📦 The `node_modules/` folder is **excluded** from each `Exercise/` folder in version control to reduce repo size.
 For the same reason, the `package-lock.json` may also be **excluded**.
 > Note: The projects in this repository rely in Vite as a bundler (as specified in the `package-lock.json` files)